01binary/zeroweb/src/articles/what-they-don't-teach.md

 ## communicating

-The cornerstone of any business is Sales, and Sales as a professional is not based around facts.
+The cornerstone of any business is Sales, and Sales as a profession is not based around facts.
 It's an art of influencing others by leveraging emotions and other motivational forces present in the human psyche.

 In order to improve any outcome, the first step is understanding the processes involved and building an accurate mental model.
 In other words, becoming more aware of the surrounding environment.